keylime/attestation-operator/README.md

     runAsGroup: 109    <---- make this match the group ID of group <tss> on the hosts running the agent.
 ```

-6 - Deploy with custom images (e.g. from a local registry)
+### Deploy with custom images (e.g. from a local registry)

+This configuration is for those of us debugging custom (self-built)
+keylime images.
+We imagine this to be the standard way to do Keylime
+development.

 ```
 global:
   service: